dustinur/graphql-server-practice/README.md

 npm install
 ```

-To start Prisma and launch the connected database, run the following command:
+With Docker running, start Prisma and launch the connected database with the following command:

 ```
 npm run dockerStart